-Life Course, Life Course Policy and Social IntegrationThe department’s research focuses on the interplay between individual action processes and the dynamics of socio-cultural structures at different aggregation levels and in various institutional contexts.
+Life Course, Life Course Policy and Social IntegrationOur research focuses on the interplay between individual life courses and the dynamics of socio-cultural structures at different aggregation levels and in various institutional contexts.

-The department closely links three strands of research: Life course research investigates the dynamic interplay between social action and socio-cultural contexts in time, the interdependency between individuals’ different fields of action and social institutions, and the path dependency of social processes.
-In the study of life course policy, the “complexity” of social processes, given weight through the life course perspective, is taken into consideration in the focus on the impact of welfare state interventions on individual life courses and social change.
-The research on social integration investigates how social processes are embedded in social networks, social institutions and socio-cultural values and norms and how these processes change.
+The department closely links three strands of research: (1) Life course research investigates the dynamic interplay between social action and socio-cultural contexts in time and place, the interdependency between agency at the individual level and social institutions, and the path dependency of social processes.
+(2) In the study of life course policy, the complexity of social processes is taken into consideration by focusing on the impact of welfare state interventions on individual life courses and social change.
+(3) The research on social integration investigates how social processes are embedded in social networks, social institutions and socio-cultural values and norms, and how these processes develop and change over time.

-The research in the department is primarily characterized by quantitative and qualitative longitudinal methods of empirical analysis aimed at identifying interdependencies.
+The research in the department is primarily characterized by quantitative and qualitative longitudinal methods, aimed at identifying interdependencies that cross time, life domains and levels of analysis.

 Current fields of research in the department are:

-- Changes in ways of living together and family development during the life course
+- Changes in living arrangements and family development during the life course

 - Dynamics of social networks